 Situation2: Hey, guys there!
 Yesterday, I really had a tough day and messed everything up.
 Hope I can find useful clues here to rescue my RAID 0 hard drive documents successfully.
 To be honest, in the morning, I just was planning to create data backups of my 8TB hard drive on my RAID 0 and mistakenly formatted one 4TB hard drive that is also used on this RAID 0 instead.
 And then, all my work files that had been gathered there last year had lost completely.
 What is the best way to unformat RAID 0 hard drive and potentially get any of my original work files back now?
 Any help here will be highly appreciated here.
 Thanks!

 Situation3: Hello!
-My mum has formatted my RAID 2 hard drive with many wonderful videos and audios mistakenly.
-What am I supposed to do now to take these stuffs back after format?
+My mum has formatted my RAID 2 hard drive with many wonderful videos, audios and excel files mistakenly.
+What am I supposed to do now to recover deleted excel files after format?
 Honestly, she just planed to format a RAID 2 hard drive that has been stored many useful documents and photos and finally performed the formatting process on my RAID 2 hard drive with many videos and audios.
 How should I go no now to perform format recovery process there?
 Thanks for any advice!

 Generally, the formatted processes performed on your RAID 5 hard drives is not really wiped everything out and only gives you so-called new "cleaned and available" hard drives so that you can freely save new computer data.
 But, your original drive data often is still left on this formatted hard disk and could be restored back with the help of hard drive data recovery software before you rewritten this hard drive with new pictures, documents, videos and audios, etc.

-Hence, do not feel frustrating about your accidental format and merely go undo the format like this:
+Hence, do not feel frustrating about your accidental formatted drive recovery and merely go undo the format like this:

 Step1.
 Download and install format hard disk recovery software on your PC partitions.